apache/usergrid/sdks/nodejs/README.md

 ##Modeling users with the Entity object

 ###Making a user object
-There is no specific User object in the package.
+There is no specific User object in the module.
 Instead, you simply need to use the Entity object, specifying a type of "users".
 Here are some examples:

 First, create a new user: